Endemic to Clear LakeCA Threatened SpeciesFederal ESA Proposed

 California's Rarest Minnow

-The Clear Lake Hitch (Lavinia exilicauda chi) is a subspecies of minnow found only in Clear Lake, Lake County, California.
+The Clear Lake hitch (Lavinia exilicauda chi) is a subspecies of minnow found only in Clear Lake, Lake County, California — the largest natural freshwater lake entirely within California, and one of the oldest lakes in North America at nearly 500,000 years old.
 It is one of the most ecologically and culturally significant fish in the state — and it's disappearing.

-Each spring, adult Hitch migrate from the lake into its tributaries to spawn, a spectacle that has sustained the Indigenous Pomo Tribes as a food and cultural resource since time immemorial.
-Tribal communities have long held deep spiritual and practical connections to this fish.
+Each spring, adult hitch migrate from the lake into its tributaries to spawn — a spectacle that has sustained the Indigenous Pomo Tribes as a food and cultural resource since time immemorial.
+The Pomo people know this fish as chi.
+Tribal communities have long held deep spiritual and practical connections to this fish and the watershed that sustains it.

 Biology

-Lives up to 6 years · Grows to ~350mm · Spawns each spring in lake tributaries · Feeds on algae, zooplankton, and insects
+Lives up to 6 years · Grows to ~350mm · Spawns each spring in lake tributaries · Feeds almost primarily on Daphnia (water fleas), supplemented by algae, zooplankton, and insects.

 Cultural Significance

-A vital subsistence resource for Pomo Tribes for thousands of years.
+A vital subsistence resource for Pomo Tribes since time immemorial.
 Spring spawning runs were historically massive events tied to ceremony, community, and food security.

 CA Endangered Species Act — Listed Threatened (2014)